MicrosoftDocs/SupportArticles-docs/support/windows-server/remote/add-user-services-rdp-permissions.md

 ms.custom: sap:administration, csstroubleshoot
 ms.technology: windows-server-rds
 ---
-# How to add a user to Terminal Services RDP permissions by using WMI
+# How to add a user to RDS RDP permissions by using WMI

-This article describes three methods to add users or groups to Terminal Services Remote Desktop Protocol (RDP) permissions.
+This article describes three methods to add users or groups to Remote Desktop Services (RDS) Remote Desktop Protocol (RDP) permissions.

 _Applies to:_ &nbsp; Windows Server 2012 R2
 _Original KB number:_ &nbsp; 290720